Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

-In the direct reciprocity case, \textit{tit-for-tat} is only collectively stable; that is, it performs at least as well as any other strategy when it is dominant.
-This is a very weak form of stability.
-Here, we're at the opposite extreme: discriminating stern-judgers, under the conditions we laid out, perform \textit{strictly better} than any other strategy when error is low enough.
-This is even stronger than what is required for standard evolutionary stability, which allows potential invaders to do as well as the dominant strain as long as their multiplication is self-defeating \cite{smith-the-logic-of-animal-conflict-1973}.
+In the direct reciprocity case, \textit{tit-for-tat} is only collectively stable; that is, it performs at least as well as any other strategy when it is dominant, a condition weaker than evolutionary stability (for more background, see \ref{appendix:background-iterated-pd}).
+In fact, \emph{no} pure strategy can be evolutionarily stable in direct reciprocity models \cite{boyd-no-pure-strategy-is-evolutionarily-stable-in-the-iterated-prisoner-s-dilemma-1987}.
+Our equilibrium, by contrast, is \emph{stronger} than evolutionary stability \cite{smith-the-logic-of-animal-conflict-1973}, because in it, stern discriminators \emph{strictly outperform} all other strategies.

-In our model, we consider all the possible pure (but error-prone) strategies that take into account a certain restricted set of information: in the case of the action strategy, the partner's score, and in the case of the signaling strategy, the actor's action and the score of their partner.
-With that said, in the direct reciprocity case, strategies are allowed to take into account \textit{the full history} of cooperation and defection between two partners, allowing a much broader variety.
-So \textit{tit for tat} must defend against many more possible invaders (and, as proven by Boyd and Lorberbraum, they can't possible defend against all of them \cite{boyd-no-pure-strategy-is-evolutionarily-stable-in-the-iterated-prisoner-s-dilemma-1987}).

-The constraints on the information available for the strategies make sense, however, in the context of indirect reciprocity, because indirect reciprocity is most important in interactions with people one has not interacted with before.
-Thus, much less information will be available about one's partner than in the case of direct reciprocity, where partners share a long history together.

-It is also important to note the equilibrium we found is not the only stable point in the system.
-Trivially, there is the symmetrical reverse-discriminator strategy that would clearly also be stable (\texttt{cd0110}, the same strategy but considers \texttt{0} to mean ``good'' and \texttt{1} to mean ``bad'').
-This stable point is a non-issue because it is similarly cooperative and communicative.
-But if there were stable states with defection, even weak group selection could lead to the propagation of the cooperative equilibrium.
-Usually, group selection is under intense time pressure, as it must quickly kill off groups that descend into defection, as will be their tendency when left at the mercy of intra-group forces.
-This, however, is \textit{not} the case here, as the intra-group forces we laid out produce a cooperative equilibrium that does not have a tendency to descend into defection--so group selection need only \textit{select}, rather than \textit{maintain}, the cooperative equilibrium \cite{henrich-cultural-group-selection-coevolutionary-processes-and-large-scale-cooperation-2004}.
+Importantly, the equilibrium we found is not the only stable point in the system.
+Trivially, there is the symmetrical stern reverse-discriminator state that would clearly also be stable (\texttt{cd0110}).
+But even if there are stable states with defection, weak group selection would be enough to select for the cooperative equilibrium.
+Usually, group selection is under intense time pressure, as it must quickly kill off groups that tend towards defection before they propagate.
+In our case, groups do not tend towards defection, since the forces we laid out produce a cooperative equilibrium.
+Thus, group selection no longer has such time pressure, and it need only \textit{select}, rather than \textit{maintain}, the cooperative equilibrium \cite{henrich-cultural-group-selection-coevolutionary-processes-and-large-scale-cooperation-2004}.